Jump to navigation

 Always call 911 in emergencies.
 If you are a victim of a crime or know of a crime in progress please call dispatch at 970-586-4000 before referring to the information below.

-To obtain a police report you can call Records at 970-577-3830 or come to the Police Department front desk.
+To obtain a police report, call Records at 970-577-3830 or visit the Police Department front desk, located at 170 MacGregor Ave.
 Be prepared to provide the following information if you have it:

 Printable records request forms, fee information and information on requests via mail are available on the Records website page.
 Once you have completed the request and payment is received, Records will begin to process your request.
 Most reports are available to the public within 72 hours of the request, depending upon the status of the case.
 Some reports are not eligible for release per state statute or aren't releasable until approved by the investigations unit.

-To speak with an officer call police dispatch at 970-586-4000.
+To speak with an officer, call police dispatch at 970-586-4000.
 If the officer is not on duty you can request to leave a message on their voicemail.
-Never report a crime by leaving a message for an officer you have dealt with before, always ask the dispatcher to speak to an officer that is on duty.
+Never report a crime by leaving a message for an officer, always ask the dispatcher to speak to an officer who is on duty.

-If the arrested party has been transferred to the Larimer County Jail you can contact them at 970-498-5225.
-If the person has been booked you can view their charges and court information by searching their name on the Larimer County Jail website.
-While searching on the Larimer County website you must enter the person's last name first.
-If the party is still at the Estes Park Police Department you can call dispatch at 970-586-4000 and request to speak with the officer handling the case.
+If the arrested party has been transferred to the Larimer County Jail, you can contact them at 970-498-5225.
+If the person has been booked, you can view their charges and court information by searching their name (last name first) on the Larimer County Jail website.
+If the party is still at Estes Park Police Department, you can call dispatch at 970-586-4000 to request to speak with the officer on the case.

 The Estes Park Police Department does not issue protection orders.
-To obtain a protection order you should contact an attorney or the Larimer County Courts at 970-679-4417.
-Additional information on protection orders can be found on the Colorado Judicial Branch website
+To obtain a protection order, contact an attorney or the Larimer County Courts at 970-679-4417.
+Additional information on protection orders can be found on the Colorado Judicial Branch website.

 Estes Valley Crisis Advocates provides service to Estes Park and the surrounding valley.
-EVCA services can be accessed by calling 970-577-9781 Monday - Friday from 8a.m. to 5p.m.
-After hours, weekends and holidays you can call dispatch at 970-586-4000 and request an advocate.
-Dispatchers will only need your name and phone number, you do not need to tell them why you need an advocate.
+EVCA services can be accessed by calling 970-577-9781 Monday - Friday from 8 a.m. to 5 p.m.
+To access services after hours, during weekends and on holidays, call dispatch at 970-586-4000 to request an advocate.
+Dispatchers only need your name and phone number to connect you to an advocate.

-Concealed Handgun Permits are issued and administered by the Larimer County Sheriff's Office from their office in Fort Collins.
-Contact the Sheriff's Office at 970-416-1985 or visit their Concealed Handgun Permit page for more information on obtaining a permit, renewing a permit, applications and FAQs.
+Concealed Handgun Permits are issued and administered by the Larimer County Sheriff's Office in Fort Collins.
+Contact the Sheriff's Office at 970-416-1985 or visit their Concealed Handgun Permit page for more information on obtaining, renewing and applying for a concealed handgun permit.

-For quick and accurate information on road conditions anywhere in Colorado you can dial 511 or visit the Colorado Department of Transportation website for an up to date and interactive map of all area highways.
+For quick and accurate information on road conditions in Colorado, dial 511 or visit the Colorado Department of Transportation website for an up-to-date interactive map of all area highways.

 Always dial 911 in an emergency.
-If you are not sure which agency needs to assist you the 911 dispatcher will ask you questions and route you to the correct one.
-See the list below for non-emergency numbers to all Emergency Services in the Estes Valley:
+If you are unsure which agency to contact, call police dispatch at 970-586-4000 and the dispatcher will assist you in determining the correct one.
+The list below contains non-emergency numbers to all Emergency Services in the Estes Valley: